Best MVNO carrier 2023

 Reasons to avoid

-Tello is a simple prepaid carrier that offers you the choice of how many minutes and data you want.
-Texts are unlimited on all plan combinations.
-As we saw in our Tello review, phone compatibility is strong thanks to the T-Mobile network.
-If you only use data at home and just need a little for drives to the store, the 500MB option is a solid option.
-Even with unlimited calling, you're still under $10 per month.
+Tello is a straightforward prepaid service provider that lets you fully tweak the amount of data and talk time minutes for your plan.
+You get unlimited texts on all of the plan combinations and as we saw in our Tello review, phone compatibility is also strong, all thanks to the T-Mobile network.
+If you mostly use Wi-Fi at home and just need a little data for some situations, the 1GB plan can be a great option.
+Even when paired with unlimited calling, it'll cost you less than $10 per month.

-For heavy users, the 10GB plan is a great place to start, with enough data for light streaming, browsing social media, and messaging.
-If you need more, the unlimited plan takes that number up to 25GB, which should be more than enough data for most use cases.
-Even so, if you use it all, you're not cut off, just the speed is slowed down.
-While it's not fast enough for YouTube, you can still message and email on data with this speed.
+For heavy users, the 10GB 'Smart' plan is a solid place to start, with enough data for light streaming, browsing social media, and some messaging.
+If you need even more, the unlimited 'Data' plan takes that allotment to 35GB (maximum cap), which should be more than sufficient for most use cases.
+Even if you use it all, you're not cut off; just the speed is reduced.
+While it may not be fast enough for YouTube, you can text and email just fine.

 Best for unlimited